-They found the decline is associated with a reduction in the hormone oestradiol (a form of oestrogen), but not testosterone.
-The exact relationship between hormone levels and sexual dysfunction is still not clear, and appears to be quite complex.
+The study found the decline is associated with a reduction in the hormone oestradiol (the main oestrogen), but not testosterone.
+The exact relationship between hormone levels and sexual dysfunction is still not clear, and it appears to be quite complex.
 Researchers have identified that sexual problems are worse for women with early/premature menopause or surgical menopause.
-This may be due to the sudden drop in hormones that happens with these types of menopause.
+This might be due to a larger, sudden drop in hormones that happens with these types of menopause.

-At midlife and menopause many things are likely to be happening, both to your body and in your relationships.
-There are partners, children, ageing or unwell parents to consider, as well as work demands and even your sense of identity as a woman.
-These changes can affect your sexuality, and together with the hormonal changes, sexual problems may occur.
+At midlife and menopause, many things are likely to be happening, both to your body and in your relationships.
+There might be partners, children and ageing or unwell parents to consider, as well as work demands and even your sense of identity as a woman.
+These changes can affect your sexuality and, together with the hormonal changes, sexual problems may occur.

 Dr Elizabeth Farrell, Medical Director of Jean Hailes Medical Centre and Gynaecologist, shares five things to know about sex in later life in this video.

 The impact of symptoms

 One of the key symptoms of menopause is a dry vagina.

 Lower levels of oestrogen directly affect your vagina and can make the skin thinner, drier and less elastic.
 Testosterone levels fall gradually with age and this can have an impact on your sexual function and libido after menopause.